 New York Street

-CBS Radford also has a New York Street.
+Radford Studio Center also has a New York Street.
 Other studios that have a whole neighbourhood as part of their New York backlot.
-However CBS has just one short street.
-This street was created for the show Seinfeld, which was filmed here on the CBS Radford lot.
+However this area is just one short street.
+It was created for the show Seinfeld, which was filmed here on the Radford lot.

 The street has a few brownstone-style houses and some shops on one side.
 Across the street is a line of shops on the other.
 There is also a fake subway entrance.